 This was actually Friday's dinner, but with the bitter cold, the horses have required a bit of extra attention, so I have been rather busy.
 Shoveling out stalls is a challenge when everything you are trying to shovel is frozen solid and you can't feel your hands!
 Hopefully I will have another post before the end of the weekend.

-e in the snow and ice.
+This is just the soup you want to come home to after working outside in the snow and ice.
 It is not entirely authentic and I rarely ever make it exactly the same way from one time to the next.
 I just know it is one of my all-time favorite comfort foods.
 I love the combination of coconut milk, lime, and sriracha, or rooster sauce (a Thai hot sauce that some people call Thai ketchup).
 I would normally use lite coconut milk for this, but all I had in the pantry was full-fat (darn…….NOT!).

 6-8 cups water or broth